 Felonies are treated more seriously under the law and could affect a person’s professional license or immigration status.
 In addition, having a felony conviction negatively impacts your ability to find a job, attend school, or even find housing.
 If you have been charged with a felony, former prosecutor and criminal defense attorney Jose Ceja of Ceja Law Firm will use his knowledge of the law to achieve the best possible outcome in your case.

-Classification of Felonies
+Classification of Felonies in Houston

 Texas statute recognizes five classes of felonies.
 From most serious to least serious, they are capital felonies, felonies in the first degree, felonies in the second degree, felonies in the third degree, and state jail felonies.